-Take exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
+Take exactly as prescribed.
+Never take aspirin and oxycodone in larger amounts, or for longer than recommended by your doctor.
 Follow the directions on your prescription label.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 If you need surgery, tell the surgeon ahead of time that you are using aspirin and oxycodone.

 Do not stop using aspirin and oxycodone suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to avoid withdrawal symptoms when you stop using aspirin and oxycodone.

 Store at room temperature away from moisture, heat, and light.
 After you have stopped using this medication, flush any unused pills down the toilet.